nasa-fornax/fornax-documentation/documentation/writing_cloud_optimized.md

 ## 6. Optimize Code for CPU Usage (CPU Profiling)

 **CPU profiling** is the process of measuring how much time your code spends running each part of your program, so you can find and fix performance bottlenecks.
-In Python, this means tracking which functions are slow or use a lot of CPU so you can make your code run faster—especially useful when working with large datasets or running analyses in the cloud.
+In Python, this means tracking which functions are slow or use a lot of {term}`CPU` so you can make your code run faster—especially useful when working with large datasets or running analyses in the cloud.

 ### CPU Profiling Methods in Jupyter Notebooks